-In addition to previous datasets, we analyze 4,000 random Codeforces problems \citep{openr1_codeforces}.
-UMAP is run with 80 neighbors and min-distance 0.1 over 10 trials.
-Because the Kozachenko--Leonenko estimator depends on k-NN distances, larger datasets yield artificially lower entropy due to smaller inter-point gaps.
-To draw fair comparisons, we sample $N$ points per dataset (without replacement) many times and average entropy across iterations to reduce variance.
+We add 4,000 random Codeforces problems \citep{openr1_codeforces} to the previous datasets, running UMAP with 80 neighbors and min-distance 0.1 over 10 trials.
+Because the Kozachenko--Leonenko estimator's k-NN distances shrink with dataset size, larger datasets yield artificially lower entropy; we therefore sample $N$ points per dataset without replacement many times and take the average.

-For Leetcode vs.\ MBPP we use $N{=}150$ points per dataset over 250 trials ($k{=}4$), and for Codeforces $N{=}800$ over 250 trials ($k{=}21$) (Figure~\ref{fig:codeforces_lc_diversity_validation}). ``Diversity relative to X'' is plotted as a difference for visualization only; diversity itself is a unary function.
-The results show that the entropy aligns with intuition: datasets expected to be more diverse exhibit higher entropy.
+We use $N{=}150$ over 250 trials ($k{=}4$) for Leetcode vs.\ MBPP and $N{=}800$ over 250 trials ($k{=}21$) for Codeforces. ``Diversity relative to X'' is plotted as a difference for visualization only; diversity itself is unary.
+Figure~\ref{fig:codeforces_lc_diversity_validation} shows that datasets expected to be more diverse exhibit higher entropy.